edisonpapers/edison-and-the-bug/README.md

 > Exhibit D shews same with Phila on= These shew where the mysterious bug was: the device for "Earthing" the wire on the low forks was a failure while that on the multiple is a success= Now this explains why all my rinkles failed

-The term also appears in other Edison notes from August and September 1876.

 # Edison's "Bug Trap"

 .ve-media https://edisondigital.rutgers.edu/iiif/ns7704zaq right width=60% seq=3